NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

     - *INPUT:* A root problem, coarse and fine propagators, and a convergence threshold
     - *OUTPUT:* A solution to the root problem
     - \/\/ _on a prepared cluster_
-    + Director coarse propagates root problem to get initial solution
+    + The director coarse propagates root problem to get initial solution
     + While the root solution has not converged
-      + Director creates problems
+      + The director creates problems
       + For each problem
-        + Director sends the problem to a worker
+        + The director sends the problem to a worker
-        + Worker solves the problem using the Parareal algorithm on its GPU
+        + The director tells the worker to solve the problem using the Parareal algorithm on its GPU
-        + Worker sends the solution to the director
+        + The director requests the solution from the worker
-      + Director waits to get all solutions
+      + The director waits to get all solutions
-      + Director coarse propagates root problem with corrections to get new solution ]
+      + The director coarse propagates root problem with corrections to get new solution ]
 ) <alg:parareal_distributed>